 We work in partnership with the Government of Tanzania, other donors, civil society organisations and multi-lateral institutions to deliver our programme.
 Our expenditure in 2015 was in excess of €26 million.

 For more detailes information see Summary of Partner Country by sector - Annex 9, Irish Aid Annual Report 2015

 Irish Aid has played its part in the progress made by Tanzania.
 With our support:

-Irish Aid’s Tanzania Country Strategy Paper 2011-2015 (PDF - 817KB) sets out how we respond to the changing development environment in Tanzania.
+Irish Aid’s Tanzania Country Strategy Paper 2017-2021 sets out how we respond to the changing development environment in Tanzania.